|Persona Digital Books|

 beat drums, chant, sing, and dance and make offerings to innumerable gods.
 These

 celebrations help to maintain group unity and often induce euphoric feelings in

 the participants.
 While there has always been an archetypal form to these group

 activities, each local group develops its own version of myths, rituals and

-In the 2017 book, The Environment, you will find detailed information about the weather, soils, forests, energy sources, oceans and the atmosphere, air pollution, climate change, air quality and the politics of the environment.
+In The Environment, you will find detailed information about the weather, soils, forests, energy sources, oceans and the atmosphere, air pollution, climate change, air quality and the politics of the environment.
 The Environment is available as a Printed book or as an eBook Edition for download.

 In an ideal world, everyone would seek personal health and well-being but at the same time would strive to restore planet health.
 Smart people realize that no personal benefit will survive long in a world that is ailing, polluted and careening toward more man-made disasters.
 The really sad part of our current predicament is that all the right ideas have been around for decades and have been clearly articulated in many forms by a host of intelligent people.
 The right ideas involve unselfish and compassionate behavior.
 The right ideas involve long-term planning, conservation and a deep commitment to preserving the natural world.
 Without a healthy natural environment, there will be few or no healthy humans.